MichaelSafwatHanna/instabug-backend-challenge/README.md

 ## To improve

 - [ ] Create [Index worker (Indexer)](https://github.com/elastic/elasticsearch-rails/blob/main/elasticsearch-model/README.md#asynchronous-callbacks) to index messages asynchronously.
+- [ ] Move the cron job for synchronizing counters to be in its own container.
-- [ ] Integration test for the whole flow.
+- [ ] Integration test for the whole flow (can be done in Go language).
 - [ ] Improve dev environment scripts.
+- [ ] Improve logging.
+- [ ] Use uuid for all db ids.
+- [ ] Improve seeding.